Rewards Program

 Treats all types of acne.

 What it does: One of the best multitasking ingredients—there really isn’t much retinol can’t do, it penetrates skin cells and normalizes their behavior.
 It also stimulates cells deep in the basal layer, which push upwards causing a burst of exfoliation, helping keep the skin free of impactions.
-“I also love using retinol to treat acne as it gets into pores to clean out black and whiteheads and clear anything that might be brewing, so we aren’t only treating active acne but also getting rid of anything coming up from below.”
+“I also love using retinol to treat acne as it gets into pores to clean out black and whiteheads and clear anything that might be brewing, so we aren’t only treating active acne but also getting rid of anything coming up from below,” she adds.

 What’s it in: Again, Beta-Clarity BHA Drops have it teamed up with salicylic acid, but for a higher concentration that's more smoothing focused, GlyPro Retinol Drops will be your go-to.
 You can alternate between both serums to really get the most out of your acne-defense and smoothing, but avoid using both in one go.
 You can also do a monthly Retinol + C Smoothing Peel which delivers a clarifying, clearing boost to your daily routine.